 Where is the volcano and where does the hiking trail start?

-The Fagradalsfjall Volcano is located on the Reykjanes peninsula close to Grindavík, you can find a map of the area with info about parking and hiking paths here.
+• The Fagradalsfjall Volcano is located on the Reykjanes peninsula, east of the town of Grindavík by road no. 427 (Suðurstrandarvegur).
+A map of the area with info about parking and hiking paths can be found here.

 How do I prepare for the hike regarding clothing and equipment?